Antolius/deployments-and-disasters/content/host/_index.md

         weight: 20
 ---

-If you are interested in hosting a game of Deployments and disasters as a disaster master, you are in the right place.
+If you are interested in hosting a game of Deployments and Disasters as a disaster master, you are in the right place.
 This section goes into details on preparing the scenarios and running a game.
 But first, you are encouraged to go over the basic game rules in the [how to play section]({{< ref "/play">}}).
 <!--more-->

 ## Bill of materials

-For running a session of Deployments and disasters you will need:
+For running a session of Deployments and Disasters you will need:

 1. Between 3 and 10 [players]({{< ref "/play/roles#players" >}}).
 1. A set of 5 six-sided dice (D6).